tracy-o/learning-day/docs/load-test-results/2022-07-05-finch-vs-machinegun.md

 - Finch is a project which combines nimblepool with the mint HTTP client.

 We want to move to Finch because:
-- in previous load tests (see [testing-finch-http-client](./2021-09-20-testing-finch-http-client.md)) we've found that finch is more performant that machine gun.
+- In previous load tests (see [testing-finch-http-client](./2021-09-20-testing-finch-http-client.md)) we've found that finch is more performant that machine gun.
-- Machine Gun is a sticking point in us upgrading it OTP 24 meaning we can't use the ASM JIT on Belfrage yet.
+- Machine Gun is a sticking point in us upgrading to OTP 24 meaning we can't use the ASM JIT on Belfrage yet.
 - Finch is promising as it's performance focused and uses nimble_pool created by Jose Valim.

 The goal of these load tests is to determine **is it safe to roll out Finch as our HTTP client in production?**